andy03kr/vncdesktop/README.md

 Provides remote access to the user's desktop for technical support (similar to Teamviewer).

 If a VNC server is installed on the user's computer, it will be used with the specified password.
-In this case, vncdesktop will only provide a tunnel to the proxy server.
+In this case, VNC server run in service mode and vncdesktop will only provide a tunnel to the proxy server.
+If a VNC server not installed on the user`s computer, VNC server will run in application mode.

 ### Uses
 - PLINK.EXE and PUTTYGEN.EXE from putty package - to create a secure connection to a proxy server and convert a private key.